 Clothing with fabric treated with permethrin, a synthetic form of a naturally occurring bug repellent, is another option to consider.
 Although it may provide a higher level of protection than repellants alone, it is more toxic to humans and the environment.
 Use with caution, read labels, and wash all treated clothing separate from other clothing.

 - Always read labels on any product you use.

-- Higher concentration equates to longer lasting, not more effective, so use lowest recommended and reapply as needed to reduce exposure, especially in children.
+- Higher concentration equates to longer-lasting, not more effective, so use the lowest recommended and reapply as needed to reduce exposure, especially in children.